Is Performance Max Good for Lead Generation?

 In the example above, Performance Max is getting cheap conversions but there is more than meets the eye.

 Let’s cut to the chase.
-In my experience, PMAX campaigns aren’t always good for lead generation.
+In my experience as a Google Ads consultant, PMAX campaigns aren’t always good for lead generation.
 They usually work well when there’s a shopping feed and are a decent replacement for Smart Shopping or Standard Shopping campaigns.

 When performance max campaigns don’t have a shopping feed, they will spend the budget on a combination of search, display, discovery and youtube ads.
 PMAX will use audience signals and website or landing page content for targeting.
 In most cases, the results are not great.
 Sometimes even when they look great, the are actually enjoying cheap conversions by targeting searches with the brand name.